 The second workshop aimed to further investigate anticipatory analytical skills.
 As a result, the author introduced a range of variations.
 First, students mapped the current state of the art. (what a virtual assistant can do today).
 Then, in order to address originality and lack of 'going beyond', it introduced a What if ...? approach to allow participants to break the logical and rational thinking and project possible or potential developments of the technology.
-This task was successful and unexpected outcomes emerged, allowing participants to go 'be-yond' what already exists.
+This task was successful and unexpected outcomes emerged, allowing participants to go 'beyond' what already exists.
 This approach included positive and negative outcomes.
-As an example, outputs presented food-related issues as highly relevant in the context of energy consumption and management for future developments of Virtual Assistants in this area.
-This was highly unexpected and when presenting this particular outcome at MIT and Ideo it was received with surprise, yet, making total sense of the future impact of the smart fridge.

 In terms of outputs, the workshop aimed to understand if speculative insight could be grounded by applying a systematic analysis between the insight and the design activity.
 The system analysis consisted of a three-level analytical process of the system at hand.
 First, they were requested to conduct the consequences quadrant used in Workshop 1, however differently, each group mapped the anticipated desired and undesired, and by confronting both groups the unanticipated emerged for each group.
 This element presented participants with their own limitations and enhanced self-criticality.
 Then, they mapped the prospective outcomes in terms of impact in contexts and impact of actions.
 This analytical step allowed them to understand contexts and actions impact on users.
 Finally, participants were requested to complete a design activity consisting of developing preventive strategies to the potentially negative interactions they had mapped.
-They were requested to use counter-fictional principles to transform the dystopic into real-world strategies that could be applied.
+They were requested to use counterfictional principles to transform the dystopic into real-world strategies that could be applied.
 The results were successful and presented strategies aiming to ground speculation into potential real-case interventions.